Man convicted in Welch girls case released from prison; 'I'm going to be watching,' victim's mother says

-The lone survivor from a trio believed to be behind a 23-year-old double homicide and disappearance of two teenage girls is now free.
+The lone survivor from a trio believed to be behind the 23-year-old double homicide of two adults and disappearance of two teenage girls is now free.

 Ronnie Dean Busick, 71, was released Friday morning from the Oklahoma Department of Corrections' Lexington Correctional Center after serving 2½ years of a 10-year sentence.